5 Reasons You Need to Be Consistent with Your Video Game PR

 Developing PR relationships with video game journalists will make your PR efforts more successful because they have built up a relationship with you and are familiar with what you want to say.
 Journalists have deadlines which they need to meet so being able-to present them information on time or early is going to help them help you.

 If your video game PR strategy is consistent you are much better able to track your results.
-Video games is a very competitive industry and being able to track the results of your game marketing efforts is essential.
+Video games are a very competitive industry and being able to track the results of your game marketing efforts is essential.

 The success of any video game marketing campaign usually has three components: visibility, credibility, and momentum.
 Visibility helps others find or learn about your game; credibility will convince them that they should care about what you're saying; and momentum makes it difficult for someone else to take away their attention from what's happening with your game.